-The fall of the multiverse has reshaped reality under the hands of the primordial guardian Sophia.
-Join Chris Ddraig the prince of the re-emerging nation of Avalon that now finds itself in the middle of a war between its new neighbors that threatens to spill over into his kingdom as he works with his companions to stop the possible total war and the dark forces that are pulling it's strings.
+The fall of the multiverse has reshaped reality under the hands of the primordial guardian Sophia, creating the new world of Jord.
+Join Christian Ddraig, the prince of the re-emerging nation of Avalon that now finds itself in the middle of a war between its new neighbors that threatens to spill over into his kingdom as he works with his companions to stop the possible total war and the many dark forces emerging from the shadows.

 - Overall Score